 ased upon the level of readiness to learn and each patient's expressed interests, patients in the Phase I Cardiac Rehab program are given education regarding their specific heart problem, activity/exercise, nutrition, medication, risk factor and lifestyle changes, emergency planning and community resources available for assistance in rehabilitation.
 Educational videos are offered via the "on demand" hospital video system.

 Outpatient Cardiac Rehab Referral

 Those patients who could benefit from a Phase II outpatient Cardiac Rehab service are given information regarding the program.

-For patients interested in a Outpatient Cardiac Rehab (Phase II) program, other than at The Nebraska Medical Center, a referral process is initiated.
+For patients interested in a Outpatient Cardiac Rehab (Phase II) program, other than at Nebraska Medicine, a referral process is initiated.
 The Phase I nurse will obtain a release of medical information by having the patient sign a release form.
 After the patient's discharge, the hospital's Medical Record Department will forward the patient's medical records to the appropriate Outpatient Cardiac Rehab Program.
 The outlying cardiac rehab program will also receive notification and a summary of pertinent information regarding the patient's hospitalization.